 DISCUSSION

+**This start of the discussion is not well targeted at what’s needed.
+The discussion should start either with a restatement/reminder of the aims, or with a punchy integrative statement of key findings.
+Here we’re starting with more tangential points and mentions of future directions that belong later.
+Take a look at a few papers (from our lab or elsewhere) to see models of what a first paragraph (and following discussion structure) can look like.**

 Our forward and backward citation search identified 37% of our sources, which is rather high but reveals a lot about the current state of the literature.
 We aimed to review studies on confidence during diagnoses and found a large number of studies through citation tracking.
 This review process reveals the broad applicability of confidence across medical subdisciplines.
 We also find that several studies measured confidence or certainty across a variety of different research methods (e.g. using ‘assessments’ or ‘interpretations’ as well as diagnostic decisions), but not as a primary variable for study.
 Future work would benefit from standardisation in terms of measuring confidence, as well as studying confidence itself in more detail.
 This is particularly important given the broad findings that confidence in diagnostic decisions tend to be miscalibrated.
 Given that confidence seems to interact with other factors like experience and the complexity of the patient case, future work could, in particular, prompt confidence in a manner that better reflects the individual and case-level factors.
 This review has also shown how confidence is associated with many aspects of the patient care process, illustrating just how it can influence clinicians’ behaviour and its importance to study, as well as its huge benefits to elucidate through further research.

-Whereas previous reviews have focused on mapping instances of cognitive biases within medical errors79-81 or on medical uncertainty more broadly82,83, our review is the first to comprehensively map out the literature that links confidence and certainty to medical diagnoses in such a broad remit across medicine.
+Whereas previous reviews have focused on mapping instances of cognitive biases within medical errors80-82 or on medical uncertainty more broadly83,84, our review is the first to comprehensively map out the literature that links confidence and certainty to medical diagnoses in such a broad remit across medicine.
 Our work demonstrates that both errors and confidence are fruitful areas to study within diagnosis, as together they determine how calibrated a clinician is when expressing certainty/uncertainty.
 The breadth of the literature reviewed here, from a wide variety of medical subdisciplines, demonstrates how important confidence is as an area of study in terms of its broad applicability across healthcare.
 Given the wide range of subdisciplines that have studied confidence, there is then a need for a wider focus on confidence and metacognition within medical education.
-Findings from metacognition are already being used to inform educational practices outside medicine to improve students’ memory retention84,85.
+Findings from metacognition are already being used to inform educational practices outside medicine to improve students’ memory retention85,86.